elastic/apm-pipeline-library/vars/README.md

 withGCPEnv(credentialsId: 'foo') {
   // block
 }

+withGCPEnv(secret: 'secret/team/ci/service-account/gcp-provisioner') {
+  // block
+}
 ```

 * credentialsId: The credentials to login to GCP.
-Mandatory
+(Optional).
+* secret: Name of the secret on the the vault root path.
+(Optional).

 ## withGitRelease
 Configure the git release context to run the body closure.